 In fact, even after exploring many of the other islands in Indonesia (like Java and Nusa Penida), I can honestly say that Bali is the most naturally picture perfect one I’ve seen.

 So, when you visit, it’s only fitting you have the right gear necessary in order to take full use of nature all around and capture those Instagram worthy Bali photos.

 When we backpacked Bali, here is the camera and other gadgets that we took with us.

-We’ve used this now for a number of years and it’s a great way to capture high quality pictures and videos everywhere we go.
+We’ve used this blogging camera now for a number of years and it’s a great way to capture high quality pictures and videos everywhere we go.
 It also has great quality sound recording, perfect for then editing together videos from our travels.
 We use this extensively in our travels, particularly for times when we don’t want to carry the DSLR around with us and need something more compact.